-Term Definition Urban Heat Island (UHI) A microclimatic effect that is experienced in urban areas.
-Utilities Services provided such as water, gas, electricity and telecommunications.
+Term Definition Jrban Heat Island (UHI) A microclimatic effect that is experienced in urban areas.
+Jtilities Services provided such as water, gas, electricity and telecommunications.
 Ventilation shaft A construction which facilitates the movement of air in and out of the tunnel sections.
 Verge A small parcel of land of incidental use.
-Vertical alignment The positioning of the proposed scheme tracks relative to the ground surface.
-Visual amenity The value of views to a receptor in a particular area Visual receptors Those who are likely to experience a change in view.
-Wildlife Corridors A strip of habitat connecting wildlife populations separated by human activities.
+Vertical alignment The positioning of the proposed scheme tracks relative to the ground surface. visual amenity The value of views to a receptor in a particular area visual receptors Those who are likely to experience a change in view.
+Visual receptors Wildlife Corridors Those who are likely to experience a change in view.
+A strip of habitat connecting wildlife populations separated by human activities.